 - Is this purchase a requirement for life or good health?
 (Food, shelter, necessary clothing)

 - Will putting off this purchase require us to spend more than double or triple the cost in the long run?
 (Home and car repairs and maintenance)

 - Is this a once in a lifetime opportunity that I can pay cash for?
 (Events for family members)

 Ask yourself hard questions.
 If you have to speak more than one simple sentence to justify a purchase, you don’t need it.

 If you’ve already been living this way and you still have no money to pay off debt, you’ll need to get a second job.
 The good news about taking on extra work is that you’ll have even less time for spending money!

-If you have internet access at home, you can try things like transcription and evaluating search engines.
-If not, then consider starting your own house cleaning business.
 Or get a job as a cashier at a local business.
 You might even try passing out samples on the weekend.